laurensharwood/activity_maps/README.md

-# Automatically make maps of your routes using a cron schedule
+## Optionally, set a cron schedule to automatically make maps of your routes

-## Files:
+### Files:
 ```activities.sh```, ```activities.py```, and ```RUNfile.csv``` must be in the same folder

 ```activities.sh```  <b>is called by cron</b>-- which has lines to activate a virtual environment (venv) with necessary packages installed, then execute ```activities.py``` from that active venv.